adaltas/node-nikita/src/core/extract.coffee.md

 *   `preserve_permissions`
     Preserve permissions when extracting.
 True by default if runned as root, else false.
 *   `creates`
     Ensure the given file is created or an error is send in the callback.
+*   `strip`
+    Remove the specified number of leading path elements.
+Apply only to tar(s) formats.
 *   `unless_exists`
     Cancel extraction if file exists.
 *   `ssh` (object|ssh2)